-• Section 3.8 Quiet Technology Incentives
+Section 3.8 Quiet Technology Incentives

 The agencies revised the language in Section 3.8 regarding the quiet technology incentive required by NPTMA in response to comments on this and other draft ATMPs requesting a definition of the term "quiet technology" or suggesting a definition for such term.
 The agencies have not included a definition of quiet technology in the ATMP.
 Instead, the ATMP provides for a consultation with operators regarding which of their aircraft qualify for the incentive at the time this ATMP is implemented.
 Subsequently, should operators wish to purchase new aircraft or make appropriate modifications to existing aircraft, they are encouraged to consult with the agencies prior to making such investment to determine whether the aircraft would qualify for the incentive.
 In response to comments regarding whether the incentive should or should not be applied retroactively to aircraft that may already qualify for the incentives, the agencies revised the language in the ATMP to make clear that the incentive may apply to operators that have already converted to quiet technology aircraft, if the agencies determine that they qualify for the incentive.
-To do otherwise, would unfairly penalize operators that were early adopters of quiet technology.
+To do otherwise would unfairly penalize operators that were early adopters of quiet technology.
 The language in this section was also modified to make clear that not only will the effectiveness of the quiet technology incentive be monitored, but the effects of this incentive on Park resources and visitor experiences will be monitored by the NPS.
 If unanticipated effects are observed, the agencies may need to amend the ATMP to modify this or other sections.
-The quiet technology incentive itself-allowing aircraft that have converted to quiet technology to operate commercial air tours beginning one hour after sunrise or ending one hour before sunset --- did not change from the draft ATMP to the final ATMP.
+The quiet technology incentive itself-allowing aircraft that have converted to quiet technology to operate commercial air tours beginning one hour after sunrise or ending one hour before sunset -did not change from the draft ATMP to the final ATMP.

-• Section 5.0 Justification for Measures Taken
+Section 5.0 Justification for Measures Taken

 This section was Section 4.0 in the draft ATMP.
-It was moved as a result of comments on one or more draft ATMPs expressing the opinion that the monitoring and compliance measures were not justified or explained.
+It was moved as a result of comments on one or more of the draft ATMPs expressing the opinion that the monitoring and compliance measures were not justified or explained.
 In order to include a justification for these requirements in the same section as the explanations for the other requirements included in the ATMP, the agencies thought it made more logical sense to move Section 5.0, Compliance, as well as Section 5.1, Aircraft Monitoring Technology, forward in the ATMP, and they are Sections 4.0 and 4.1, respectively, in the final ATMP.
-Additional changes to this section better align the justification for the annual meeting with the purpose of this meeting.
+Language was revised to address the revised routes and designated altitudes included in the final ATMP.
+Additional changes to this section better align the justification for the annual operator training with purpose of the training and the justification for the annual meeting with the purpose of the meeting.
 Though these requirements may be combined, they are separate requirements with slightly different justifications.